roiguri/My-Cook-Book/docs/add-recipe-manual.md

 ## 1. Recipe Data Structure

-Each recipe is an object in the `recipes` array in the `recipe-data.js` file.
+Each recipe is an object in the Firestore database.
 Here's the basic structure:

 ```javascript
 {